nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/workflow/workflow-naming-conventions.md

 Consider having two kinds of automaton chains.

-*   Automation chains that are "entry point" automation chains, bound to input, output, transition or escalation.&nbsp;Name those with the following convention:
+*   Automation chains that are "entry point" automation chains, bound to input, output, transition or escalation.
+Name those with the following convention:
     *   input chain: project_prefix-workflow_prefix-node_name-input
     *   output chain: project_prefix-workflow_prefix-node_name-output
     *   transition chain: project_prefix-workflow_prefix-node_name-transition_name
     *   escalation rule chain: project_prefix-workflow_prefix-node_name-escalation_rule_name
-*   Automations chains that are target to do one thing: they are focused on an objective and do nothing else.&nbsp;Name those with the following convention
+*   Automations chains that are target to do one thing: they are focused on an objective and do nothing else.
+Name those with the following convention
     *   project_prefix-workflow_prefix-doThis (You can even remove the workflow prefix if you think of using it in many workflows).

-Usually you will reference the second kind of automation chains in the first one.&nbsp;That way, you will very easily add new features/ small implementation details to each node whenever you want, without having to refactor everything each time.
+Usually you will reference the second kind of automation chains in the first one.
+That way, you will very easily add new features/ small implementation details to each node whenever you want, without having to refactor everything each time.
 (Note that in the future, we will want to be able to contribute several input, output, etc. &hellip; chains to avoid the first kind of operations chains.)

 ## <span style="color: rgb(0,0,0);">Workflow and versioning
 </span>